 Mold comes in many textures and colors, but they all have a few things in common — they grow in moist areas, they feed on organic matter, and can pose a threat to your health.
 Green mold, in this sense, is no different.
+So, have you recently wondered what it is and if it’s dangerous?
 Here’s what you should know about green mold that grows in homes.

 What is green mold?